-Air conditioning took a bit of time to take off residentially, but by the year 1975 46% of homes in the US had AC installed.
-By 1980 that number had risen to 63%, and in the 40 years since then air conditioning has grown exponentially and is now present in a whopping 95% of homes in the US according to the most recent US Census.
+Air conditioning took a bit of time to take off residentially, but by the year 1973 almost half (49%) of new single-family homes in the U.S. had AC installed.
+By 1993 that number had risen to 78%, and in the 30 years since then, air conditioning has grown exponentially and is now present in a whopping 97% of new single-family homes in the U.S. according to the most recent data.

-As the timeline progresses, each region of the country reaches the darkest shade of blue at a different pace.
-The South has the fastest color change and reaches the darkest blue quickest, by 1990 (95%).
-The Midwest does not take off as fast as the South, but from 1982 onwards the percentage consistently increases and they ultimately reach the darkest blue color by 2017 at 95%.
-Both the West and Northeast grow consistently, but then slow down.
-The Northeast reaches its highest percentage of 89% in 2020, and the West 86% in the same year.
+As the timeline progresses, each region of the country reaches the dark shades of blue at a different pace.
+The South is the only one that reaches the darkest shade, indicating the presence of AC in 100% of new single-family homes.
+The Midwest does not take off as much as the South, but it reaches the second highest percentage at 95%.
+The Northeast and West reached their highest percentages of 93% in 2022.

 How Have American Houses Evolved?